Thomas Thellusson Carter: Ministry

 Carter was ordained a deacon on 21 October 1832 by Thomas Burgess, Bishop of Salisbury.
 He served his first curacy at St Mary, Reading, where Henry Hart Milman was then vicar.
-Carter was ordained a priest by John Kaye, Bishop of Lincoln, on 22 December 1833 and went to serve as his father's curate, who was now vicar of Burnham, Buckinghamshire.
+Carter was ordained a priest by John Kaye, Bishop of Lincoln, on 22 December 1833 and went to serve as his father's curate, who was then vicar of Burnham, Buckinghamshire.

 Carter was married in 1835.
 Through his wife, he first came into contact with the Tractarian movement, since Richard Hurrell Froude was a family friend.
 In 1838 he was appointed rector of Piddlehinton (near Dorchester).
 This proved to be an unhappy appointment and his health suffered.
 From 1842, he took a period of leave back at Burnham to recover and in 1844 was appointed rector of Clewer (near Windsor).

 Here he soon restored the parish church, with the aid of his friend, an architect, Henry Woodyer.
 Carter also set up two mission churches within the parish, and set out to assist the poor of the parish, establishing a benefit society, a temperance society and converting part of the glebe to allotments.
 Within the large parish, a particularly poor area was the slum of Clewer Fields, which contained two army barracks and a swiftly changing population of railway navvies, which served to worsen the general problems of drink, prostitution and poverty.

 Beginning with just one young woman in December 1848, a parishioner, a widow named Mariquita Tennant, began to take in young women from Clewer Fields, and give them an alternative to life there.
 This became the Clewer House of Mercy, which Carter, influenced by the writings of John Armstrong strongly supported.
 Ill-health prompted Tennant's withdrawal from the project in 1851, and she was succeeded by another widow, 40-year-old Harriet Monsell, who became mother superior of the newly created Community of St John Baptist, Clewer on 30 November 1852.
 Soon there were over forty branch houses, and significant work was undertaken in the United States and India.
 Re-establishment of the religious life was still controversial in Anglicanism (all monasteries and other religious houses had been dissolved during the English Reformation), and the foundation of a sisterhood was viewed with alarm in some quarters, not least among them being the Bishop of Oxford (the diocesan), Samuel Wilberforce, despite his misgivings, he acted as Visitor to the community until his move to Winchester in 1869.

 Carter was also one of the key figures in the founding of another order of religious sisters, the Community of Reparation to Jesus in the Blessed Sacrament (CRJBS).
 Following the success of the convent at Clewer and the Confraternity of the Blessed Sacrament, the new order of nuns was to make reparation (by prayer) for any dishonour done to Jesus in the Blessed Sacrament.
 The first members served the noviciate at Clewer before forming their own community based in Southwark.